 View larger image.

 - Eaton Ave.
-Bridge: railroad bridge, but older than the present steel bridge.
+Bridge: railroad bridge, older than the present steel bridge.

 - Seacliff Beach: a very narrow strip of beach in 1906, and neighborhood inland quite undeveloped.
-The present yacht harbor jetty has added much more sand..
+The present yacht harbor jetty has trapped much more sand and enlarged the beach.

 - Yacht Harbor: just a lagoon back then, Wood's Lagoon.

 - Schwan Lake: now part of Twin Lakes State Beach.
 You can see the streetcar trestle by the ocean, as well as a railroad trestle further inland.
 The pilings of the streetcar trestle can be seen now often at low tides off Twin Lakes beach.